 It’s a leader’s job to look ahead and anticipate what’s coming next.
 What potential problems could moving into a new office bring?
 How might a new CEO impact your team?
 Which conflicts might arise when you start a new project?
 The ability to ask these questions, and openly work on solutions, separates a good manager from a great one.

-No employee’s career trajectory is linear; there exists an ebb and flow that should happen between performance and growth.
-It’s a manager’s role to pay attention to each member of their team and introduce the right growth opportunities at the right time.
+No employee’s career trajectory is linear.
+One of your most valuable people management skills is your ability to pay attention to each member of your team and introduce the right growth opportunities at the right time.

 Not sure how to structure your 1-on-1s?
 Try using one of our meeting frameworks to guide the conversation during your next check-in.